Back to Blog

 The practical workflow is straightforward:

-- Upload that PDF to Self so it can generate a draft page from your profile content.
+• Use Self's guided LinkedIn import helper to upload that PDF and generate a draft page from your profile content.

-In practice, this is a manual desktop flow because LinkedIn does not offer a dependable direct import into third-party products like Self.
+In practice, the reliable path still starts with LinkedIn's desktop PDF export because LinkedIn does not offer a dependable direct import into third-party products like Self.
+Self guides that handoff so the upload step is clearer.

 Once the PDF is in Self, you are not stuck with a document-style result.
 You get a hosted draft that you can edit, adapt to your goals, and shape with Self's templates and design controls.